How To Create A One-Page Website

 Select a website platform that matches your technical skills and goals.
 If you want easy drag-and-drop editing, platforms like Wix, Squarespace, and Webflow are great options.

-For more flexibility and ownership, WordPress is ideal, especially when paired with a one-page theme like Astra or Hestia.
+For greater flexibility and ownership, WordPress is ideal, especially when paired with a one-page theme such as Astra or Hestia.
+Web developers typically start from scratch with HTMLCSSJavaScript, and frameworks such as Bootstrap.

 Step 4: Select A Professional One-Page Template